fox-one/docs.pando.im/docs/rings/tutorials/how-to-borrow.md

 date: 2021-09-04 12:33:07
 ---

 If you want to borrow an asset in Pando Rings, you can get access by clicking on "I want to borrow " on the Market page.
-You will then be brought to choose the asset you want to borrow, then you will be on the Borrow page.
+After choosing the asset you want to borrow, you will be on the Borrow page.

 (p1 borrow entry Market page)